bec-archer/SR80-Manuals/user-manual.md

 ### Finalizing a Draft

 Once all required fields are filled in on a draft, the **Finalize** button in the top right corner becomes active.
+The same required field rules apply here as when creating a new job — if your admin has Photos, Description, or any other field set to required, those must be filled in on every item before you can finalize.

 Tap **Finalize** to convert the draft into a real work order.
 The app will: